 Second, turn on your hazard lights.
 This step will help other drivers see and avoid you, which is especially important in poor weather conditions.

 Finally, after you’ve received appropriate medical care, contact an experienced attorney.
 Multi-vehicle accidents often involve complicated claims and navigating the legal system while suffering from a serious injury can be overwhelming.
-Thankfully, the experienced personal injury attorneys at Hasner Law have represented Atlanta accident victims for years and understand how to maximize the potential for recovery.
-Call us today at 678-888-4878 , or contact us online, to schedule a free consultation.
+Thankfully, the experienced personal injury attorneys at Hasner Law PC have represented Atlanta accident victims for years and understand how to maximize the potential for recovery.